fdhgh/cs50-project1/README.md

 * Review Submission: On the book page, users should be able to submit a review: consisting of a rating on a scale of 1 to 5, as well as a text component to the review where the user can write their opinion about a book.
 Users should not be able to submit multiple reviews for the same book.
 * Goodreads Review Data: The book page should also display (if available) the average rating and number of ratings the work has received from Goodreads.
 * API Access: If users make a GET request to the website’s /api/<isbn> route, where <isbn> is an ISBN number, your website should return a JSON response containing the book’s title, author, publication date, ISBN number, review count, and average score.

+Future improvements:
+* General UX such as Javascript enhancements, modernised components, stronger branding
+* Further Goodreads integration such as submitting a Goodreads review/rating from the web application
+* Security - upgrading the framework (for example, to Django) could provide better built-in security features.
+The current version may be susceptible to basic attacks such as XSS.